-Current clients include: Heidi Schreck's What the Constitution Means to Me (On Amazon Prime Video and National Tour), New York Theatre Workshop, Josh Groban, Playbill, The Irish Repertory Theatre, MCC Theater, Primary Stages, La MaMa Experimental Theatre Club, The Tank, Ensemble Studio Theatre, Clubbed Thumb, Hudson Valley Shakespeare Festival, the Alliance of Resident Theatres/New York, Einhorn's Epic Productions, New Georges, The Sol Project, The Movement Theatre Company, The TEAM, The Fred Ebb Awards, The August Wilson Monologue Competition, Steve Cohen’s Chamber Magic and Pride Plays.
+Current and recent clients include: New York Theatre Workshop, The Irish Repertory Theatre, MCC Theater, Classic Stage Company, Primary Stages, What the Constitution Means to Me (Broadway, National Tour, Amazon Studios), Pass Over, Is This A Room/Dana H., Josh Groban, The Tank, Clubbed Thumb, 59E59, HERE, Broadstream, Ensemble Studio Theatre, Hudson Valley Shakespeare Festival, Baltimore Center Stage, Dramatists Guild, the Alliance of Resident Theatres/New York, New Georges, The Sol Project, The Movement Theatre Company, The Fred Ebb Awards, The August Wilson Monologue Competition, and the TEAM

 In a watershed moment for our field, we have rededicated ourselves to tireless, unflinching advocacy for those we represent and those we don't.
 We are also committed to doing our jobs ethically and consistently working to better ourselves as ambassadors and responsible members of our community.

 Matt Ross (he/him) has been a press agent since 2005 and founded Matt Ross Public Relations in 2014.
 Prior to the formation of MRPR, he worked at The Hartman Group, Boneau/Bryan-Brown, and Keith Sherman & Associates.
 He has represented more than 30 Broadway and hundreds of off-Broadway and regional productions.